In a nutshell

 Take the example of a consulting firm handling dozens of invoices a month.
 By adopting electronic invoicing, it can simplify its administrative procedures, ensure full compliance with legal obligations, and benefit from improved real-time tracking.

-Tip: Plan your transition now.
+Board Preparing your transition now.
 Investing in a compatible system will enable you to be ready while staying ahead of your competitors.

 Simplify your processes with digital billing